wotakumoe/wotaku/glossary/manga.md

 ### Sound Effects
-Sound effects in manga visualizes the characters physical or mental state, environment of the scenario, motions or just sounds (obviously). [**Here**](https://www.muri.se/misc/soundfx.html) is a collection of Japanese Sound effects.
+Sound effects in manga visualizes the character's physical or mental state, the environment of the scenario, motions or just sounds (obviously). [**Here**](https://www.muri.se/misc/soundfx.html) is a collection of Japanese Sound effects.

 ![365 Days To The Wedding; The sfx here is どよおーん” (“Doyoooon”) which means “depressed atmosphere”](/glossary/manga/sfx.png)

 :::details **Example** {open}
 In the sfx image you can see the parallel lines at the tops.
 These are symbols; works like sfx.
 These symbols may be used with or without sfx.
-They can have multiple meaning depending on the context.
+They can have multiple meanings depending on the context.
 Like in the next image, it means shock.
 :::center
 ![Life With an Ordinary Guy Who Reincarnated Into a Total Fantasy Knockout ep.
 5](/glossary/manga/symbol.gif)
 :::